Back to ADT Guides

 Quick Solutions

-Relocate sensor away from HVAC vents
+Relocate the sensor away from HVAC vents/appliances

-Adjust sensor sensitivity if possible
+Adjust the sensor sensitivity if the model allows

-Replace or relocate problematic sensor
+Replace or relocate a chronically problematic sensor

-Add sensor covers to reduce sensitivity
+Add a sensor cover to reduce sensitivity

-Request ADT service call
+Request an ADT service call if it persists

 Still having issues?
 This is usually the deeper cause below.